CongducPham/PRIMA-Intel-IrriS/Gateway/boot/README.md

 Get latest INTEL-IRRIS WaziGate distribution as `gateway.zip`
-===
+---

+This procedure is for updating an **existing INTEL-IRRIS WaziGate** without having to re-flash an entire SD card.
+So, first, shutdown your INTEL-IRRIS WaziGate, then take the SD card out of the RaspberryPi and use an SD card to USB adapter to connect the SD card to your laptop/computer.
+In most operating system, the `/boot` partition will of the SD card will appear as a `boot` drive.

-To build the `gateway.zip` archive to update your INTEL-IRRIS WaziGate distribution without flashing a new SD card image, you can go to [https://download-directory.github.io/](https://download-directory.github.io/), copy/paste the `Gateway` folder url `https://github.com/CongducPham/PRIMA-Intel-IrriS/tree/main/Gateway` and press Enter to only get the `Gateway` folder.
-You will get an `CongducPham PRIMA-Intel-IrriS main Gateway.zip` zip file that you can then rename in `gateway.zip`.
-Then, copy this `gateway.zip` archive to the SD card `/boot` partition from your laptop/computer.
+Second, there are several methods to get only the `Gateway` folder of PRIMA INTEL-IRRIS GitHub: clone repository, use svn ckeckout, ...
+The simplest method to build the `gateway.zip` archive to update your INTEL-IRRIS WaziGate distribution is to go to [https://download-directory.github.io/](https://download-directory.github.io/), copy/paste this `Gateway` folder url `https://github.com/CongducPham/PRIMA-Intel-IrriS/tree/main/Gateway` and hit Enter to only get the `Gateway` folder.
+Or simply click [here](https://download-directory.github.io?url=https://github.com/CongducPham/PRIMA-Intel-IrriS/tree/main/Gateway) to start the download.
+You will get an `CongducPham PRIMA-Intel-IrriS main Gateway.zip` zip file in your download folder that you can then rename in `gateway.zip`.
+Then, copy this `gateway.zip` archive to the `boot` drive on your laptop/computer which is the `/boot` partition of the SD card.

+Then, simply eject the `boot` drive, remove the SD card, insert it in your RaspberryPi and power it.
+Your INTEL-IRRIS WaziGate will update itself on boot.

 Other available configuration examples
 ===